-The Medicines Management Team Rebate Lead will screen each proposal to filter out any, which clearly do not adhere to the principles above and will then submit the Rebate Contract to the Director of Finance for approval.
-The contract should be clearly defined, and contain mutually agreed exit criteria.
+The Medicines Management Team Rebate Lead will screen each proposal to filter out any, which clearly do not adhere to the principles above and will then submit the Rebate Contract to the Chief Finance Officer (CFO) for approval.
+The contract should be clearly defined and contain mutually agreed exit criteria.

-All rebates will be selected using information from PrescQipp, who review and grade all rebates according to any issues detected by their review board.
+Where possible rebates will be selected using information from PrescQipp, who review, assess and grade all rebates according to any issues detected by their review board.
 Grey Rebate schemes will be considered as they have no identified issues.
 Amber schemes may have some identified issues therefore full consideration is required before joining these schemes.
 Red schemes are considered Inappropriate and so will not be considered.